 So which should you choose?
 It really comes down to where your interests lay; waterfalls or whales.
 But we think it would be a real pity to miss the grandeur and jaw dropping beauty of some of the world’s most beautiful waterfalls.
 So if we were forced to choose, then May, when the humidity has started to drop off, is the ideal time to explore the Kimberley Coast on a small ship cruise.

-For more top tips or to book your 2018 Kimberley Cruising call us on 1800 90 20 80 or contact us via email
+For more top tips or to book your Kimberley Cruise call our expert team today on 1800 90 20 80 or fill in the form below and one of our team will call you back.